Munshi (TV series): Format

 Each episode takes up a social or political topic that is part of the current affairs.
 The characters, who belong to different socio-political backgrounds, narrates their opinion on the issue.
 The three-to-five minute strip ends with Munshi stating his view on the topic, often with a quirky proverb or pithy quote.
 The Munshi never takes part in others' discussion, his sole role is in delivering the final comment.

-The show begins and ends with a rooster's cock-a-doodle-do sound.
+The show begins and ends with a rooster's crowing sound.